yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_GettingStarted.html.md

 5. Call all the social functions you can from the `SoomlaProfile` class (not from the social provider class).
 Otherwise, you won't be able to work with SOOMLA correctly.
 You can still call functions from the social provider, such as the `FB` class, but only those that are not provided by `SoomlaProfile`.

-6. You'll need event handlers in order to be notified about in-app purchasing-related events and social-related events. refer to the [Event Handling](/docs/platforms/unity/Profile_Events) section for more information.
+6. You'll need event handlers in order to be notified about in-app purchasing-related events and social-related events.
+Refer to the [Event Handling](/docs/platforms/unity/Profile_Events) document for more information.

-And that's it!
-Your game now has social capabilities.
+And that's it! unity3d-profile knows how to contact the social provider (Facebook, Twitter, Google+ etc.) and perform social actions with the information you provide.

 <div class="info-box">The following steps should be done according to the target social network.</div>